aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Individual commands/size.md

 ## Remarks

 In [Single Letter Rendering](../Letter%20Rendering%20Methods/Single%20Letter%20Rendering.md), this also sets the localScale of the letter slot to (size.x, size.y, 1.0) * 0.07.
 This essentially scales everything down to 7% of the new size.
+However, if the [languageid](../languageid.md) is 6 (`Russian`), the localScale becomes (size.x * 0.9, size.y, 1.0) * 0.07.
+This is the same, but the x size is decreased by 10% and the scaling of the letter slot is 7% after that.

 Additionally, the bleep volume is adjusted to the new size's magnitude which will make bleeps go louder or softer depending on the new size.